 The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for multiple faculty positions.
 Appointments can be made at the Assistant Professor, Associate Professor, and Professor ranks, commensurate with the individual's record.
 Applicants from all research areas relevant to the discipline will be considered.

 Successful candidates will be expected to lead independent research at the cutting edge of their field and build a strong sponsored‐research program.
 Candidates are also expected to demonstrate an exceptional commitment to the teaching and mentoring of a diverse student body.
 Along with undergraduate and graduate teaching, each position requires a balance of research and service responsibilities.

 Georgia Tech is a top-ranked research university situated in the heart of Atlanta, a diverse and vibrant city with great economic and cultural strengths.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities.
 Georgia Tech prides itself on its technology resources, collaborations, high-quality student body, and its commitment to diversity, equity, and inclusion (DEI).
 Georgia Tech has policies to promote a healthy work-life balance.

-Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as advising/mentoring philosophy; (5) a statement describing your understanding of, prior engagement in, and plans for future activities to support DEI; and (6) the names and contact information for at least three references.
+Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as advising/mentoring philosophy; (5) a statement describing your understanding of, prior engagement in, and plans for future activities to support DEI; (6) teaching evaluations, if available; and (7) the names and contact information for three references.
 Application materials should be submitted below.
 Requests for information may be directed to the search committee co-chairs, Drs.
-Hayriye Ayhan and Christos Alexopoulos, at firstname.lastname@example.org.
+Hayriye Ayhan and Christos Alexopoulos, at email@example.com.
 Applications will be considered effective immediately, but the search will continue until the positions are filled.
 A Ph.D. degree or equivalent qualification is required by the start of the appointment, and a background check must be completed prior to employment.